eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

 If *ANK_BIN_DIR* is not provided the script looks in the path `{Ankaios root folder}/target/debug` for the Ankaios executables.
 The supported options are the same as of `robot` cli, so for more detailed description about it see [here](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#using-command-line-options).

-*Note: In order to be able to start `podman` runtime in the development container properly, the development container needs to be run in `privilege` mode.*
+*Note: In order to be able to start `podman` runtime in the dev container properly, the dev container needs to be run in `privilege` mode.*

 #### Example: Run all tests under the folder tests.
 ```bash